 The very definition of reason is to rearrange nature in a consciously controlled manner: some things should be kept for a while, others must be removed, and there is always an option of something entirely unprecedented.
 Any human action is bound to change the world; inaction will change it too, and the effect of the random play of the elements may be much more disastrous.
 The rostra roar that the domestication of animals is harmful for nature.
 What kind of nature do they mean?
 As for the wild nature, it's our primary duty, to build a less savage world.
 Human creations (inasmuch they bear the signs of reason) are much more beautiful and versatile than any evolutional achievement in inanimate and living nature.
 Well, a dog-rose flower may be very nice; however, it can never stand a comparison with a real rose.
 Even where we decide to leave a wild islet, it will no longer live on its own, revealing its beauty in a due faceting and an appropriate mount.

 I admit that it may be difficult for some brains, to properly ponder a proper act.
 Especially, when the brains are piled up with junk propaganda.
-Still, in town-planning, the idea of a complex development has long since penetrated the minds of the architects; so, why not dream about the human capacity of re-engineering biocenoses, without the risk of yet another lame community.
+Still, in town-planning, the idea of a complex development has long since penetrated the minds of the architects; so, why not dream about the human capacity of re-engineering biocenoses, without the risk of yet another lame community?
 This refers to the design of the human society, too.
 And now, the parties are right in the spot: hold on! don't swap capitalism off, restrict your social creativity to occasional patches, isolated reforms.
-But any reformism creeps with incomplete and unbalanced decisions, so as to drive ourselves into the next crisis with our own hands.
+Still, as any reformism creeps with incomplete and unbalanced decisions, we would thus drive ourselves into the next crisis with our own hands.

 From biodiversity we are smoothly ported to the idea of the revival of the lost species.
 The genetic house works hard to squeeze money from the public.
 Come on, let the herds of mammoths straddle across the tundra, and just imagine how a tyrannosaurus would look nice in a tropical safari!
 Nobody cares that the tundra of today may be of a different kind, or the tropics have long since become much thinner.
 Just pack them with as much live creatures as possible.
 The arrangement of a specially balanced and comfortable habitat is off the issue.
 A slightest consideration would pop up an obvious forecast: some people will have to flock tighter, to make room for the nice beasties.
 Of course, nothing threatens those who capers with the banners in the streets of the world capitals.
 Neither those who stir them up.
 However, in the wild nature, an increase on one side inevitably turns into extinction on another.
 So, the petty genre like me will have to fight tooth and nail against the pressing vermin.
 And here (sorry, don't worry!) no mercy to anybody!
 When something destroys my house and eats up my bread, I must cut short this outrage by any means.
 Otherwise, how can I pass for a conscious being?
 If a microbe undermines my health, the worse for the microbe.
 If a gnat sucks my blood, I'll smash it.
 If a spider mite spoils my roses, I'll have to do away with it, despite of all the protests of the insect right defenders.
 The galaxy M31 (aka NGC224) contains more than a trillion stars, and it looks beautiful on the photographs.
 Still, I doubt that anybody is going to enjoy such a diversity when the Andromeda Galaxy will approach the Milky Way enough for the hard radiation from the zone of the collision shock wave to kill any trace of life in the both.